wurzy/CV/README.md

 # Extras
 ## Honors & Awards

-I participated in the SLATE 2021 conference where me and my team presented the paper on the ["DataGen: A JSON/XML/CSV Dataset Generator"](https://github.com/wurzy/datagen) project.
+I participated in the SLATE 2021 conference where me and my team presented the paper on the ["DataGen: JSON/XML/CSV Dataset Generator"](https://github.com/wurzy/datagen) project.

 The certificates are available on Google Drive: